-Moving a little way from the centre, we reach the village of the Parish, where the church that gives its name to the town is an old parish dedicated to St. John the Baptist and St. Stephen.
-It seems to be of Longobard origins.
-Also not to be missed at Massarosa is the parish of St. Pantaleone in Elici, rebuilt in the XII century on the early Medieval building.
-Rising on a spur that slopes to the sea in a dominating position over the Massarosa plains, the parish is a significant example of pre-Romanesque Lucchese architecture.
+Moving a little way from the centre, we reach the Borgo della Pieve, which was named after the church, an old parish church dedicated to St. John the Baptist and St. Stephen.
+It appears to be of Longobard origins.
+Also not to be missed in Massarosa is the parish church of St. Pantaleone a Elici, rebuilt in the twelfth century on top of the early medieval building.
+Rising up on a spur that slopes towards the sea in a dominant position over the Massarosa plain, the parish church is a significant example of pre-Romanesque Lucchese architecture.